tylerakonom/Lowry-Hexadecenoic/README.md

 #### Generating Raw Read Counts

-Raw read counts will be generated using the [Rsubread (v2.0.1)](https://bioconductor.org/packages/release/bioc/html/Rsubread.html) for [R (v3.6.1)](https://www.r-project.org/) package installed on summit.
+Raw read counts will be generated using the [Rsubread (v2.0.1)](https://bioconductor.org/packages/release/bioc/html/Rsubread.html) for [R (v3.6.1)](https://www.r-project.org/) package you will need to install on your summit account.
 Processing needs to be performed by switching to a compile node with this command:

 	$ ssh scompile